The side of the Richard Doll building

 • Different types of trials and populations.

 The course will include two residential periods.
-The first will be a one-week residential period in the Long Vacation (September) between years one and two.
-A shorter residential period will take place in Trinity term in year two.
+The first will be a one-week residential period in the Long Vacation at the end of year one.
+A shorter residential period will take place in Hilary term in year two.

-The aim of the first residential period is to allow students to meet the tutors and course teaching team and to provide face-to-face teaching, discussion time and leadership training.
-The second residential period aims to allow discussion about dissertation content, practical guidance on statistical content and an opportunity for face-to-face discussion between student and dissertation supervisor.
+The aim of the first residential period is to allow you to meet the tutors and course teaching team and to provide face-to-face teaching, discussion time and leadership training.
+The second residential period aims to allow discussion about dissertation content, practical guidance on statistical content and an opportunity for face-to-face discussion with your academic advisor.

 Supervision